-The Town of Newmarket is experiencing steady growth and development, with a targeted population of 97,400 persons by 2031.
-This growth will be accommodated in a variety of building forms and typologies, from singledetached dwellings to high-rise buildings, and within a variety of contexts, from new large scale developments to smaller infill projects.
+The Town of Newmarket is experiencing steady growth and development.
+This growth will be accommodated in a variety of building forms and typologies, from single-detached dwellings to high-rise buildings, and within a variety of contexts, from new large scale developments to smaller infill projects.
 In anticipation of this growth, it is important to ensure that new development promotes and supports sustainability and urban resilience, and that all new development projects, in both the public and private realm, reinforce healthy, vibrant and complete communities.